Linear Matrix Inequality Design of Exponentially Stabilizing Observer-Based State Feedback Port-Hamiltonian Controllers: Abstract

 \section{Abstract}

-The design of an observer-based state feedback controller for port-Hamiltonian (pH) systems is addressed using linear matrix inequalities (LMIs).
-The controller is composed of the observer and the state feedback.
-By passivity, the asymptotic stability of the closed-loop system is guaranteed even if the controller is implemented on complex physical systems such as the ones defined by infinite-dimensional or nonlinear models.
-An infinite-dimensional Timoshenko beam model and a microelectromechanical system are used to illustrate the achievable performances using such an approach under simulations.
+The design of an observer-based state feedback (OBSF) controller with guaranteed passivity properties for port-Hamiltonian systems (PHS) is addressed using linear matrix inequalities (LMIs).
+The observer gain is freely chosen and the LMIs conditions such that the state feedback is equivalent to control by interconnection with \textcolor{black}{an input strictly passive (ISP) and/or an output strictly passive (OSP) and zero state detectable (ZSD) port-Hamiltonian controller are established.} It is shown that the proposed controller exponentially stabilizes a class of \jesus{infinite-dimensional} PHS and asymptotically stabilizes a class of \jesus{finite-dimensional} \jesus{non-linear} PHS.
+A Timoshenko beam model and a microelectromechanical system are used to illustrate the proposed approach.